jgt-contino/consul-learning/examples/01-simple/README.md

 # Login to consul-dev instance
 multipass shell consul-dev

-# Start Consul in Dev mode, listen on all IPs (must run as root for DNS):
+# Start Consul in Dev mode, listen on all IPs:
-sudo consul agent -dev -client 0.0.0.0 -dns-port 53
+consul agent -dev -client 0.0.0.0

 # Once consul is running - no additional commands will be given here - instead, this is for monitoring consul server messages
 ```